 Electric scooters have become a common sight on the streets of the UK in recent years – despite plenty of confusion over their legality.

-The rapidly growing popularity of e-scooters is down to them offering a greener alternative to using a car or motorbike, while being less physical than cycling or walking.
+The growing popularity of e-scooters is down to them offering a greener alternative to using a car or motorbike, while being less physical than cycling or walking for short journeys.
 They are also relatively cheap, giving them particular appeal to younger users.

 We've put together all the key information you need to know about e-scooter use in the UK – including what is likely to change following the government's announcement it plans to fully legalise them in a new Transport Bill.